Open source

 We review PRs from the community the same way we review internal PRs.
 Maintainers at Skyhook are paid to make the OSS better, not to keep it behind Radar.

-The in-cluster agent that connects to Radar is Apache 2.0 and auditable.
+The in-cluster Radar install that connects to Radar Cloud is Apache 2.0 and auditable.
 You can read every line of code that runs in your cluster.

 Loved by Kubernetes operators.